Cafe Stories Vol. 1

 8 minute read

-Every month we bring you the latest cafes to see and be seen in all around Seoul, sharing unique histories and people that intrigue and inspire.
-This month we head to the northwest area of Seoul, the popular Mapo-gu neighborhood, to bring you a public bathhouse-turned-hipster cafe, Haenghwatang.
-Out with the new, back in with the old.
+Every month we bring you along to experience the latest cafes to see and be seen all around Seoul, sharing the unique history, lifestyle, and culture that intrigues and inspires.
+This month we head to the popular neighborhood of Mapo-gu, located on the northwestern side of Seoul, to bring you an upcycled public bathhouse-turned-hipster-cafe, known as Haenghwatang, where they give the saying "out with the new, back in with the old" a traditional and nostalgic spin.

-Many Koreans used to spend their weekends in public bathhouses with their families and friends to cleanse their bodies and spirits.
-These family rituals functioned as therapeutic recesses from the hustle and bustle of the "old days".
+In earlier years, many Koreans would frequent their local public bathhouse with their families and friends on the weekend to cleanse their bodies and spirits.
+These family rituals functioned as therapeutic recesses from the hustle and bustle of every life, and became a favorite pastime for both young and old alike.

 Haenghwatang is located near Aeogae station and is now converted to a cafe.
 Just as it used to cure the stiff backs and shoulders of people in the hot tubs, it now brings solace to visitors with a variety of hot beverages and art exhibitions.